Exlint/cli/README.md

 ## Support

 Currently we offer support through Discussions and Issues, but you can always reach out on contact@exlint.io.
+You can also feel free to join the discussions and ask questions in our [Discord Server](https://discord.com/invite/sqtbwvgzek).

 ## Contributing